danklotz/openNotes/videos.md

 - [x] How DeepMind Conquered Go With Deep Learning
 - [x] Breaking Deep Learning Systems With Adversarial Examples
 - [x] Extrapolations and Crowdfunded Research
+- [x] What is Impostor Syndrome?
+- [x] Should You Take the STairs at Work?

 ## MIT: STEM Concept Videos